tudelft-cs4200/2019/lectures/statics/dataflow-analysis.md

 ### Reading Material

 - Jeff Smits, Eelco Visser.
-[FlowSpec: declarative dataflow analysis specification](https://doi.org/10.1145/3136014.3136029).
+[FlowSpec: Declarative Dataflow Analysis Specification](https://doi.org/10.1145/3136014.3136029).
 In Proceedings of the 10th ACM SIGPLAN International Conference on Software Language Engineering 2017, Vancouver, BC, Canada, October 23 - 24, 2017. pages 221-231, ACM, 2017.
    This paper presents the FlowSpec language.
 The main ideas of the language are still the same although some of the syntax has changed.